 - > The alarm will be raised immediately by whoever discovers the fire and emergency services contacted.
-Evacuation procedures will also begin immediately - Fire extinguishers may be used by staff only, and only then if staff are trained in how to operate them and are confident, they can use them without putting themselves or others at risk - Staff and pupils will congregate at the assembly points.
-These are at the back of the school out of the school car park. - Form tutors/class teachers will take a register of pupils, which will then be checked against the attendance register of that day - > The headteacher will take a register of all staff - > Staff and pupils will remain outs ide the building until the emergency services say it is safe to re-enter
+Evacuation procedures will also begin immediately - > Fire extinguishers may be used by staff only, and only then if staff are trained in how to operate them and are confident, they can use them without putting themselves or others at risk - > Staff and pupils will congregate at the assembly points.
+These are at the back of the school out of the school car park. - > Form tutors/class teachers will take a register of pupils, which will then be checked against the attendance register of that day - > The headteacher will take a register of all staff

+Staff and pupils will remain outside at the fire safety point until the emergency services say it is safe to reenter